Follow TV Tropes

 Almost none of these characters are who they appear to be.
 The Burnhams evolve, spiraling in and out of happiness as the film progresses, while others are simply turned around on a single Wham Line.

-Notable for being a dark, cynical, and dead-funny look at modern suburbia, possibly encouraging the later trend of arty/angsty, relatively-obscure dramas getting all the Best Picture nods.
-It's also notable for juggling a ton of characters, successfully, where most films top out at three or four.
+The film is additionally notable for being a dark, cynical, and dead-funny look at modern suburbia, with its tonal approach possibly encouraging the later trend of arty/angsty, relatively obscure dramas getting all the Best Picture nods.
+It's also notable for juggling a ton of characters successfully, where most films top out at three or four.

 This film provides examples of: